DJI NEO 2 High Speed Wind Test (and a bit of ActiveTrack)

 YouTube video

-Fear not, this doesn’t replace my full ActiveTrack Gauntlet test, but rather, a super quick wind test, given the conditions presented itself.
+Fear not, this doesn’t replace my full ActiveTrack Gauntlet test; rather, it’s a super quick wind test given the conditions that were presented.

 With that, thanks for watching!